Skip to content

 Maybe you need a day off.

 How do you feel about giving your work some space?
 It’s good to turn up and see if you can write, but pushing your pen is not the only way to make progress.
 It might be easier to fall in love with your page if you’re not feeling smothered by it.
+If you miss it, you’ll come home to it.
+I know this is unconventional advice from a writing coach, but I super-duper-ultra mean it.
+Writing consistently isn’t fragile.
+Not writing for a day won’t make you less of a writer.

 Love the process that’s YOURS.
 It’s more fun (and gets more done) than coveting someone else’s process.